 Compliance is one side of the bilingual invoicing equation.
 The other side affects every business outside Quebec that works with Quebec-based suppliers: receiving and processing invoices written partially or entirely in French.

-Invoice Data Extraction supports all major languages and scripts, including French, and is purpose-built for processing invoices across multiple languages and currencies.
-For businesses receiving French invoices from Quebec suppliers, the platform reads invoice numbers, dates, amounts, line items, and tax breakdowns from French-language documents and delivers the data as a structured English-language spreadsheet, CSV, or JSON file.
-Teams can extract data from French-language invoices automatically rather than having AP staff interpret each document individually, and batch processing handles high-volume Quebec supplier relationships without scaling headcount.
+AI-based document extraction removes this friction.
+Invoice Data Extraction is purpose-built for processing invoices across multiple languages and currencies, including French.
+It reads French field labels, line item descriptions, and Quebec-specific tax breakdowns, then delivers the data as structured English-language output.
+Teams can extract data from French-language invoices automatically rather than having AP staff interpret each document individually.

 Bilingual Invoice Compliance: A Practical Checklist